bhamburg/burgbits-vuepress2/docs/about/README.md

 #### The Walt Disney Company
 ##### Senior Software Engineer – Front End
 **February 2022 – Present**
-Built and maintained user interfaces with Vue.js for software that controls the content delivery ecosystem for properties including Disney+, ESPN+, and Star+.
-Implemented new automated testing with Vitest/Vue Test Utils and Cypress.
+Led UX software quality initiatives and drove major feature releases.
+Built and maintained user interfaces with Vue.js for software that controls the content delivery ecosystem for properties including Disney+, ESPN, and Star+.
+Implemented new automated testing with Vitest / Vue Test Utils and Cypress.

 #### American Red Cross
 ##### Full-Stack Developer